hugopendlebury/fastregex/README.md

 an Abstract Syntax Tree (AST) and then compiling this into a using an implemention of a Virtual Machine to execute the progam.

+fastregex supports many regex options such as IGNORECASE and VERBOSE.

 ## 🚀 Quick Start